blacklightpy/vaultofknowledge/Studying the Tamil Script.md

 | --------------------------------------------------- | ------------------------------------ |
 | ![[Tamil Calligraphy Workshop Pamphlet Side A.png]] | ![[Tamil Calligraphy Workshop Pamphlet Side B.png]] |

+# Alphasyllabries

+It is very simple if you know any Indic scripts.
+For each class of consonants, there is only the

 # Numerals

-I'm adding this section directly off Wikipedia now for referring the additional numbers I couldn't get from Malayalam sources.
+**I'm adding this section directly off Wikipedia now for referring the additional numbers I couldn't get from Malayalam sources.**

 ### Zero